 1.1 The services we are to provide for you are outlined in our engagement letter.

-- Disbursements and expenses: In providing services we may incur disbursements or have to make payments to third parties on your behalf.
+2.2 Disbursements and expenses: In providing services we may incur disbursements or make payments to third parties on your behalf.
 We may require payment upfront, otherwise these will be included in our invoice to you when the expense is incurred.

 2.7 Third Parties: Although you may expect to be reimbursed by a third party for our fees and expenses, and although our invoices may at your request or with your approval be directed to a third party, you remain responsible for payment to us if the third party fails to pay us.

 3. Confidentiality and privacy

 3.1 We will hold in confidence all information concerning you or your affairs that we acquire while acting for you.
 We will not disclose any of this information to any other person except to the extent:

 (a) necessary to enable us to carry out your instructions or where you have agreed or asked us to; or

 (b) required by law or by the New Zealand Law Society’s (“Law Society”) Rules of Conduct and Client Care for Lawyers (“Rules”).